fharris/oke-oidcs-gcp/README.md

 We will try to run the commands with GCP CLI, but you can always try to do it in the console as well:

+## 1. create a GCP project

-## 1. GCP recommends to use a dedicated project to manage workload identity pools and providers, so lets create a GCP project :
+GCP recommends to use a dedicated project to manage workload identity pools and providers, so lets create a GCP project :

 ```
    gcloud projects create oke-oidc-gcp;